top of page

 The Watsons

-Robert Thomas Watson was the only son of Samuel Nottingham Watson, from an old Yorkshire family, and Margaret Davison, the only daughter of Thomas Davison, Esquire, of Blaikstone in the same county.
+The Reverend Robert Thomas Watson was the only son of Samuel Nottingham Watson, from an old Yorkshire family, and Margaret Davison, the daughter of Thomas Davison, Esquire, of Blaikstone in the same county.

 Robert was deeply affected by his father’s passing.
 While he shared many of his sire’s physical traits, he was more reserved, and they often had clashing views on both religious and moral matters.
-However, they were still family.
-And, knowing the living would not be enough for Robert to start his own family, and since all his daughters had inherited their mother’s fortunes, Samuel left the whole of his own fortune, about £2,800, to his son.
+However, he understood how much his father cared for him when the will was read.
+Samuel, knowing the living would not be enough for Robert to start his own family, and since all his daughters had inherited their mothers’ fortunes, had left the whole of his wealth to his son.
+Robert offered to take in his step-mother and youngest sister, but they chose to remain in Bath.
+So, Mr and Mrs Parker, who had purchased a house on Pulteney Street, allowed the widow and her daughter to reside there.

-While his father embraced life with boundless energy, Robert lived in a more serene style.
-Though his income was modest—just over £120 per annum—with the interest on his inheritance in the four percents, Robert managed his affairs prudently and even slowly increased his income through investments and improvements to his glebe lands.
-He was satisfied with his calling, yet there were moments—fleeting as they were—when he felt lonely.
+Robert returned to Yorkshire alone.
+With a humble income of around one hundred twenty pounds per annum plus the interest on his near three thousand inheritance in the four percents, he lived a very modest lifestyle.
+He managed his affairs prudently and even slowly increased his income through investments and improvements to his glebe lands.
+He was satisfied with his life, yet there were moments when he realized how isolated he was from his remaining family and loneliness set in.

 The Willoughbys